Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 You have studied combat techniques that allow you to perform Combat Manoeuvre.

-###### Combat Manoeuvre
+**Combat Manoeuvre**

-You learn two [Manoeuvre](../../class-options/fighter-manoeuvre/index.md) of your choice from among those available to the Battle Master.
+:   You learn two [Manoeuvre](../../class-options/fighter-manoeuvre/index.md) of your choice from among those available to the Battle Master.
 If a manoeuvre forces a saving throw, the DC equals to 8 plus your Proficiency Bonus and Strength or Dexterity modifier (your choice).
 Each time you gain a level you can replace a Manoeuvre you know with another Manoeuvre of your choice.

-###### Three Superiority Die
+**Three Superiority Die**

-You gain three :die-d4: d4 Superiority Die.
+:   You gain three :die-d4: d4 Superiority Die.
 This die is used to fuel your manoeuvres.
 A Superiority Die is expended when you use it.
 You regain your expended Superiority Dice when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

     If you already have a pool of Superiority Dice, these dice are added to that pool.
 Their size matches the largest die in your pool, increasing to match if you have a feature that improves your Superiority Dice.

 ---